luikyv/data-mining-project/README.md

-# News Scrapper
+# Data Mining Project
-Scraps the internet looking for websites that match pre-defined keywords.
+Scraps the internet looking for website news that match pre-defined keywords regarding waterlogging in Fortaleza-CE.

 ## Specs
 Using python 3.10.4